Rose Gill Hearn (Chair), Bloomberg Associates

 Michael Kim is the co-founder of Kobre & Kim LLP, a litigation boutique with 120 professionals at offices in New York, London, Hong Kong, Washington DC, Miami, the Cayman Islands, and British Virgin Islands.
 He serves as lead counsel in a wide variety of international asset forfeiture and white-collar criminal matters.
 Prior to establishing Kobre & Kim LLP, Michael served as an Assistant United States Attorney in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York, where he was in the Securities & Commodities Fraud Unit.
 Michael was previously at Davis Polk & Wardwell.
 Before his legal career, Michael served as an infantry officer in the U.S. Army.

-Paul Lagunes, Assistant Professor of International and Public Affairs, Columbia University School of International and Public Affairs
+Paul Lagunes, Associate Professor of International and Public Affairs, Columbia University School of International and Public Affairs

 Daniel Richman, Paul J. Kellner Professor of Law, Columbia Law School